Bcl of Texas (Business and Community Lenders) logo

 Business & Community Lenders of Texas (BCL) is a nonprofit lending organization operating in Austin, Dallas, and San Marcos with NMLS licensing (#1114924).
 Founded on principles of community development, BCL serves as a CDFI dedicated to expanding access to capital for diverse and underserved business owners who may face barriers at traditional banks.

-BCL offers tiered small business lending up to $50,000 for startups and growing businesses ($50,000+), with specialized programs including the Texas Small Business Diversity Fund and SBA 504 loans for real estate and equipment purchases.
+BCL offers tiered small business lending up to $50,000 for startups and growing businesses ($50,000+), with listed programs including the Texas Small Business Diversity Fund and SBA 504 loans for real estate and equipment purchases.
 Beyond lending, they provide no-cost one-on-one business coaching, classes, and technical assistance.
 The organization also operates community loan centers, manages loan funds, and facilitates real estate development projects.
 Their integrated approach combines financing with entrepreneurship education through programs like San Marcos ThinkBIG and the South Dallas Fair Park Business Growth Series.

 BCL distinguishes itself through partnership-based lending (IBC Bank, Bank of America) and commitment to community impact rather than maximizing loan volume.
 They explicitly target entrepreneurs building community-rooted businesses and offer customized guidance regardless of applicant stage.
 Their success stories highlight businesses like ADS Medical Billing receiving strategic guidance alongside financing.